lanyonm/lanyonm.github.io/_posts/2013-05-31-pi-dashboard-kiosk.md

 Configure VNC to start on boot
 {% highlight bash %}
-$ sudo curl -o /etc/init.d/x11vnc https://raw.github.com/starlightmedia/bin/master/x11vnc
+$ sudo curl -L -o /etc/init.d/x11vnc https://raw.githubusercontent.com/starlightmedia/bin/master/x11vnc
 $ sudo chmod 755 /etc/init.d/x11vnc
 $ sudo update-rc.d x11vnc defaults
+{% endhighlight %}

+If you prefer to use Chrome as the kiosk's browser, you can do this:
+{% highlight bash %}
+$ sudo apt-get install chromium
+{% endhighlight %}
+and:
+{% highlight bash %}
+$ sudo vi /etc/xdg/lxsession/LXDE/autostart

+# replace the midori line with the following
+@chromium --kiosk --disable-session-crashed-bubble --disable-restore-background-contents --disable-new-tab-first-run --disable-restore-session-state http://example.com
 {% endhighlight %}

 That should be all you need to do to get the Pi configured.
 I use [RealVNC](http://www.realvnc.com/download/viewer/) to connect to the Pi.